process ∙ Methods

 In the 13 years since Spotify was set up, the company has grown incredibly fast – expanding all over the world and increasing its user base at a pace that’s uncharted for product development.
-As of 31 March 2019, There are now a staggering 100 million subscribers to Spotify Premium.
-The Premium design team is responsible for improving their user experience in the purchase funnel, driving their long-term engagement and making them feel like Spotify Premium is a brand where they belong, as they become more deeply invested in our service.
+As of 31 March 2019, there are now a staggering 100 million subscribers to Spotify Premium.
+The Premium design team is responsible for improving their user experience in the purchase funnel, driving their long-term engagement, and making them feel like Spotify Premium is a brand where they belong, as they become more deeply invested in our service.

-At Spotify, we prioritise delivering value to our customers, so getting to market fast is sometimes the most important benchmark.
+At Spotify, we prioritize delivering value to our customers, so getting to market fast is sometimes the most important benchmark.
 We’re constantly shipping, so we find agile solutions that enable us to learn from our users to create the right products for them, making constant improvements to our UX all the time.
 Shipping helps us meet our true goal: to create real experiences for people that make their lives richer.
 This goal is what makes designing for Premium so complex and exciting.

 High quality at high speed

 If we expect someone to subscribe to Spotify Premium and stick with our service for a long time, they need to find it valuable.
 But what’s valuable to a middle-aged father of three in California might be totally different for a university student just down the street.
 As a business, we must meet the different needs of our customers with the right Premium for them.